Badacsonytördemic

-In the village centre you can find two shops, (a co-op and a small independent shop) both selling all the basics you need.
+In the village centre you can find two shops, (a co-op and a small independent shop) both selling basic items.

 There is also a doctor's surgery, a nursery and a church.
-On the Romai road you can find some apartments to stay in during the Summer, and there is a small pub where you can find food, drinks and ice cream.
+On the Romai road you can find some apartments to stay in during the Summer, and there is a small pub where you can find food, drinks, and ice cream.
 On the hill there is a car repair, and some wine cellars.
 At the edge of the village there is a small train station, Badacsonytördemic-Szigliget.

 Badacsonytördemic does not have a beach, as it's not actually on the shore, but both Szigliget and Badacsonylábdihegy beaches are nearby.